synaptic4u/fullstack_dev_test/README.md

 NOTA BENA!!
 This is a failed test I finished and played around with.
 At the time I ran out of food when my money ran out and I spent the previous weeks barely eating and a couple weeks in August/September without any food.
 So my ability to concentrate and think logically was greatly impaired because of malnutrition and hunger.
-Once Im on a steady diet after a few weeks I really come alive and this level of programming is cinch to me.
+Once Im on a steady diet after a few weeks I really come alive and this level of programming is a cinch to me.

-ALso I kept the PHP procedural style because of speed, but Im going to play around with it and do it all with both PHP & JS
+Also I kept the PHP procedural style because of speed, but Im going to play around with it and do it all with both PHP & JS.
+Then rewrite my log parser a little to exclude the expansion design.